 Program Specific Outcomes

-- PSO2: Integrate design and development of electronic systems and circuits using current practices and standards.
+- PSO1: Design, develop and integrate electronic circuits and systems using current practices and standards.

 Program Education Objectives